Lots of unique hot springs! Hot spring inns you'll want to visit on your trip to Yamagata Prefecture

 Yunohama Hot Springs

-As its name suggests, Yunohama Onsen, which springs up overlooking the Sea of Japan, is also known as Kame no Yu.
-Boasting a history of over 1,000 years, Yunohama Onsen is home to Michelin-starred tourist spots, with the Chūrenji Temple and Chido Museum being particularly popular.
-Yunohama Onsen is a chloride hot spring that warms the body, making it perfect for people who are prone to feeling cold
+As its name suggests, Yunohama Onsen, which springs up in a location overlooking the Sea of Japan, is also known as Kame-no-yu (Turtle Hot Spring).
+Yunohama Onsen boasts a history of over 1000 years and has tourist spots that have received Michelin stars, with Shimenji Temple and Chido Museum being particularly popular.
+Yunohama Onsen is a chloride hot spring, so it warms the body and is perfect for people who are sensitive to the cold.

 Recommended accommodation in Yunohama Onsen: Yusuitei Isagoya